laravel-enso/documentation/docs/guide/getting-started.md

 ## Docker
 Laravel Enso comes with a simple docker environment to help with development.
-By default it has two containers, the enso container and the enso-mysql container.
+By default, it has two containers, the enso container and the enso-mysql container.
-There is also a optional phpmyadmin container that can be used by removing the commented lines in `docker-compose.yml`.
+There is also an optional phpmyadmin container that can be used by removing the commented lines in `docker-compose.yml`.

 #### Containers